awsdocs/amazon-ses-developer-guide/doc-source/sending-authorization-policies.md

 + Policy\-wide information at the top of the document\.
 + One or more individual statements, each of which describes a set of permissions\.

-Each statement includes the core information about a single permission\.
-If a policy includes multiple statements, Amazon SES applies a logical OR across the statements at evaluation time\.
-Similarly, if an identity has multiple policies attached to it, Amazon SES applies a logical OR across the policies at evaluation time\.

 The following example policy grants AWS account ID *123456789012* permission to send from the verified domain *example\.com*\.

 ```